matuteiglesias/journal/content/Dev/2024-08-28_Developed_Product_Taxonomy_and_Data_Processing_Pip.md

 - **Product Taxonomy Development**: Planned and executed strategies for developing a product taxonomy using classification techniques and KNN, focusing on feature engineering and data preparation.

 ### Achievements
-- Successfully merged diverse data files, optimizing data management.
+- Successfully merged diverse data files, optimizing [[data management]].
-- Enhanced web scraping processes by implementing store count limits.
+- Enhanced [[web scraping]] processes by implementing store count limits.
 - Developed a structured approach for product taxonomy and feature engineering, setting the stage for effective product comparison.

 ### Pending Tasks